learnjin/better-opener/README.md

 BetterOpener
 =============

-Preview mails and other notifications, in your browser instead of actually sending them out.
+Preview mails and other notifications in your browser instead of actually sending them out.
 Inspired by and similar in terms of functionality to the [LetterOpener][1] and the [MailView][2] gem BetterOpener tries to be *better*
 by: